Geometry-preserving and interpretable dimension reduction for compositional data: Interpretability of the CDR framework

-CDR generalizes amalgamation by relaxing hard assignments to soft allocations, using general column-stochastic matrices.
-For a matrix $P=[P_1,\ldots,P_d]\in\cm_{m,d}$, the CDR of a composition $x$ is defined by

-Here, each column $P_j\in \Delta^{m-1}$ acts as a weight vector, distributing the mass of $x_j$ across the $m$ components of the reduced composition.
-Unlike hard assignments, these soft allocations---illustrated by dashed arrows in \cref{fig: neural net}---allow each $x_j$ to influence multiple output components.
-As a result, each entry in the reduced composition, $z_i = \sum_{j=1}^dp_{ij}x_j$, becomes a nonnegative weighted sum of the original variables, forming a \textit{soft amalgam}.
-This retains the interpretability of amalgamation while providing greater flexibility.
+We view CDR as a relaxation of amalgamation that permits soft allocations.
+For a general column-stochastic matrix $P=[P_1,\ldots,P_d]\in\cm_{m,d}$, the CDR of a composition $x$ is $z:= Px \in\Delta^{m-1}$, for which each column $P_j\in \Delta^{m-1}$ acts as a weight vector, distributing the mass of $x_j$ across the $m$ components of the reduced composition (dashed arrows in \cref{fig: neural net}).
+Each entry $z_i$ of $z$ becomes a weighted sum of the original variables---a \textit{soft amalgam}---retaining the interpretability of amalgamation while providing greater flexibility.

-The simple linear structure in \eqref{eq:dim-red-CDR} offers a remarkably transparent relationship between the original composition $x$ and its reduced form $z$.
-In particular, it enables a clear interpretation of the ``effect size'' in $z$ resulting from changes in $x$ in a relative manner.
-Suppose $x$ changes to another composition $x'$, inducing a difference $\alpha = x'- x \in\R^d$.
-Since both $x$ and $x’$ lie in the simplex, $\alpha$ is a zero-sum vector, meaning any increase in one component must be offset by decreases in others.
-The corresponding change in the reduced composition is given by the linear contrast $P\alpha = \alpha_1 P_1 + \cdots + \alpha_d P_d$.
-For example, if $x_j$ increases by $\delta$ while $x_k$ decreases by $\delta$, then $\alpha = \delta(e_j - e_k)$, and the resulting change in $z$ is $\delta(P_j - P_k)$—a direct and interpretable contrast between the two allocation vectors.
-This interpretation of effect size is both intuitive and transparent.
-In comparison, log-ratio methods often complicate such interpretations due to the interdependency of variables; see \citet{fikselTransformationfreeLinearRegression2022} for related discussion in the setting of composition-on-composition regression.

-This relative viewpoint reveals another important aspect of interpretability: CDR can naturally express amalgamation structures through how similar the columns of $P$ are.
-For instance, if two columns $P_j$ and $P_k$ are exactly the same, then the variables $x_j$ and $x_k$ are treated identically when forming $z$.
-In this case, any change in $x_j$ that is offset by an opposite change in $x_k$ (keeping $x_j + x_k$ constant) will not affect $z$, since $x_j P_j + x_k P_k = (x_j + x_k) P_j$.
-This behaves just like amalgamating $x_j$ and $x_k$ into a single variable.
-In this way, CDR can mimic amalgamation not just by hard assignments via binary columns, but more flexibly---by making their corresponding columns in $P$ equal or similar.
-This means that even very low-dimensional CDRs, like projections to $\Delta^1$, can still capture meaningful amalgamation patterns based on how the columns of $P$ relate to each other.